 - Google gives users the best information on the search topic Google also aims to give searchers relevant information.
 When a customer review contains relevant keywords about your business (“Awesome estate planning!”), it will help Google better understand the kinds of services that you provide.
-According to Moz, review signals make up 15.44% of your local search ranking.
+According to Moz, review signals make up over 15% of your local search ranking.

 That’s why it is so important to continuously add more reviews.
 Remember, Google uses reviews to understand the quality of your services.
 The more reviews you have, the higher likelihood that your overall rating is an accurate depiction of your customer experience.